cloudflare/roughtime/README.md

      3. where in the world your server is located; and
      4. whether you will guarantee up time, and if so, how you will do so.

+  * Add your server's configuration to `ecosystem.json.go`.
+For this, it is preferable to use the "go run ./ecosystem_json_go_builder" command.

 A couple things to keep in mind:

   * To be healthy, the Roughtime ecosystem **needs a diverse set of time